 - When communicating with Battle staff, please use firstname.lastname@example.org or email@example.com.

-- Notify Battle staff of any special needs of your team members by March 23, 2020.
+- Notify Battle staff of any special needs of your team members by [date to be determined].

 - Ensure that your team’s name has been confirmed by Battle staff in case multiple teams select the same name.

 - You may wish to develop a list of alternate names in case your team’s requested name has already been claimed.